Here’s Our Rant About Artelo Biosciences Inc. (ARTL)

 ARTL’s Market Performance

-ARTL stocks went up by 6.21% for the week, with a monthly drop of -5.85% and a quarterly performance of -49.50%, while its annual performance rate touched -78.63%.
-The volatility ratio for the week stands at 13.38% while the volatility levels for the past 30 days are set at 11.11% for Artelo Biosciences Inc..
-The simple moving average for the period of the last 20 days is 5.09% for ARTL stocks with a simple moving average of -46.83% for the last 200 days.
+ARTL stocks went up by 3.00% for the week, with a monthly jump of 16.39% and a quarterly performance of -39.39%, while its annual performance rate touched -75.71%.
+The volatility ratio for the week stands at 12.92% while the volatility levels for the past 30 days are set at 10.48% for Artelo Biosciences Inc..
+The simple moving average for the period of the last 20 days is 13.08% for ARTL stocks with a simple moving average of -42.09% for the last 200 days.

 Stock Fundamentals for ARTL